Getting started with Dashlane for Linux and Chromebook

 If you already have a Dashlane account, simply click on the 'Log in' button located at the top-right corner of the window.
 You may check this page for more information on signing in to your account from a new device or browser.

 If you are creating your Dashlane account, the first thing you will need to do is choose your Dashlane email address and your Dashlane Master Password.
 Your Master Password is your private key to encrypt all of your data saved in Dashlane.
 It is like a key to a safe.
 If you have the correct key, you can open the safe.
 If not, the safe will remain closed.
-To keep security as strong as possible we do not store your Master Password anywhere by default.
+To keep security as strong as possible we do not store your Master Password.
 This means if you forget it, we cannot send it to you and it cannot be recovered.

 You may refer to this article for more information on what a Dashlane Master Password is, and our best tips to choose one that is secure and easy to remember!